rocketeers/docs/II-Concepts/Tasks.md

 ?>
 ```

-To automate running tasks in folders, two helpers exist : `runInFolder` and `runForCurrentRelease`.
-The first one will run one or more tasks in a folder, while the other one will run one or more tasks in the current release's folder.
+To automate running of tasks in folders two helpers exist: `runInFolder` and `runForCurrentRelease`.
+The first one will run one or more tasks in a folder, while the other will run one or more tasks in the current release's folder.

 ```php
 <?php